-- The context menu entries are only available if the logged-in user is authorized to use the Allows changing the status of process steps with the status 'Frozen' in Job Queue Info. program function (JobQueue_Frozen). - The entries are only displayed in the context menu if there is an error successor/sucess successor and the process step hast the status Frozen. - Use Shift+ select or Ctrl + select to select multiple process steps and start further processing.
+- The context menu entries are only available if the logged-in user is authorized to use the Allows changing the status of process steps with the status 'Frozen'. program function (JobQueue_Frozen) in Job Oueue Info. - The entries are only displayed in the context menu if there is an error successor/sucess successor and the process step hast the status Frozen. - Use Shift+ select or Ctrl + select to select multiple process steps and start further processing.